As we move through hormonal changes, so many women

 dryness, there are many other symptoms connected to hormonal changes, such as anxiety,

-mood swings and irritability.
-What’s more, because there aren’t accurate medical
+in menopause or perimenopause.
+What’s more, because there aren’t accurate

-tests to determine whether you’re in perimenopause or menopause, the best way to
+medical tests to determine whether you’re in perimenopause or menopause, the best

 How many symptoms are you experiencing as a result of menopause or perimenopause?